thomazyazima/thomazyazima.github.io/week-1/10-twitter-intro.md

 Try:

-After following a some developers try asking one of them a question or commenting on an article they shared.
+After following some developers, try asking one of them a question or commenting on an article they shared.

-If you find a bug in a program, try tweeting it to their companies account to let them know
+If you find a bug in a program, try tweeting it to their companies account to let them know.

 Give a shoutout to @devbootcamp if you want our community team to see you’re taking this lesson seriously.
 Be playful with it :)

 ## Release 2: 7 ways to do twitter in 10 minutes a day
-1. If you have a smartphone download the app so you can check it a few times a day
+1. If you have a smartphone, download the app so you can check it a few times a day
-2. Over coffee in the morning read through 10 tweets to see if there any interesting articles to read
+2. Over coffee in the morning, read through 10 tweets to see if there any interesting articles to read
-3. Share are interesting article you just read and tag someone cc: @bcroke that you read it
+3. Share an interesting article you just read and tag someone, cc: @bcroke that you read it
 4. Search for the hashtag for the next meetup or conference you are at, follow or connect with some of the other people there
 5. Check twitter for articles to read while waiting in line for public transportation
 6. Follow some DBC alumni and see what they are up to